scivision/PyLivestream/README.rst

 ========================
 YouTube Live via FFmpeg
 ========================

-(Independent work, not affliated with or endorsed by YouTube or Google).

 FFmpeg can easily be used to stream to YouTube Live for streaming broadcasts.
 These Python scripts compute the optimal parameters.